Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Nairne has 18 active public transport stops, all serving buses.
-These stops are covered by six different routes that together facilitate 230 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average situated 303 meters from the nearest stop.
+Nairne has 18 active public transport stops, all of which are bus stops.
+These stops are served by 6 different routes that together facilitate 230 weekly passenger trips.
+The accessibility of transport in Nairne is rated as good, with residents on average located 303 meters from the nearest stop.
+Most residents commute outwards due to its predominantly residential nature.
+Cars remain the primary mode of transportation, used by 92% of residents.
+On average, there are 1.7 vehicles per dwelling in Nairne, which is higher than the regional average.

 Frequently Asked Questions - Transport